Code-Institute-Submissions/FabrizioAdi-Robinson-Trailers-Store-P5v1.2_JuneResub/README.md

 This project is built through the framework Django.

-GitPod is used to develop the project.
+* GitPod is used to develop the project.
 All code was written and tested with the Gitpod web-based IDE.
-Git control system was used for version control to commit to Git and push to GitHub.
+* Git control system was used for version control to commit to Git and push to GitHub.
-GitHub projects repository is used to host the project.
+* GitHub projects repository is used to host the project.
-Heroku is used to host the project/Used to deploy the application.
+* Heroku is used to host the project/Used to deploy the application.
-Bootstrap 5 as a framework used for styling.
+* Bootstrap 5 as a framework used for styling.
-Pip3 is used for installing the necessary tools, libraries and frameworks.
+* Pip3 is used for installing the necessary tools, libraries and frameworks.
-Spycopg2 is used to enable the PostGreSQL database to connect with Django.
+* Spycopg2 is used to enable the PostGreSQL database to connect with Django.
-AWS Amazon used to store static and media files.(CSS and JavaScript) Boto3 is used for compatibility in AWS.
+* AWS Amazon used to store static and media files.(CSS and JavaScript)
+* Boto3 is used for compatibility in AWS.
-Gunicorn is used to enable deployment to Heroku.
+* Gunicorn is used to enable deployment to Heroku.
-Google Fonts is used to provide the font roboto for all the text that is used in the project.
+* Google Fonts is used to provide the font roboto for all the text that is used in the project.
-Font Awesome fonts were used for all icons in this project.
+* Font Awesome fonts were used for all icons in this project.
-Figma/Balsamiq used to create the mockup designs for the project.
+* Figma/Balsamiq used to create the mockup designs for the project.
-Django Crispy Forms is used to style the Django forms
+* Django Crispy Forms is used to style the Django forms

-I have used Bootstrap 4 as a framework for styling for efficiency purposes.

-The JavaScript framework JQuery was used to minimize written code.
+* JavaScript framework JQuery was used to minimize written code.

-Font Awesome fonts were used for all icons in this project.

-Google Fonts - Were used for all fonts in this project.

-Facebook Pages was used to create the Facebook Business Page that is linked on the site.
+* Social media: Facebook, Instagram, Linkedin, Twitter, Tik Tok was used to create the footer that is linked on the site.

-Mailchimp was used to create the newsletter signup form.
+* Mailchimp should be used to create the newsletter signup form.

-Git - Version control system used to commit and push to Github via Gitpod.

-Github - The projects repository and all its branches were commited, and pushed to Github.

-Heroku - Used to deploy the application.

-AWS S3 Bucket - Used to host media (images) and static(CSS and JavaScript) files for the site.
+* Whitenoise used to store static and media.

-Stripe - Used to process the users payments and handle webhooks.
+* Stripe used to process the users payments and handle webhooks.

-Gitpod - All code was written and tested with the Gitpod web-based IDE.

-Balsamiq Wireframes was used to create wireframe images of the website which you can view here.
+* Balsamiq Wireframes was used to create wireframe images of the website.
+Unfortunatelly I cant login to the website.

-Lucidchart was used to create the visual model schema of the project.

 #### Database
 PostgreSQL is used as the production database.
 SQlite3 is used as the development database.

 ### Testing

 ### Other Services

 Stripe

 ### Validation

 Chrome DevTools is used to detect problems and test responsiveness.
 Autoprefixer is used to parse the CSS and to add vendor prefixes to CSS rules.
 W3C Markup Validation Service is used to check whether there were any errors in the HTML5 code.